-Legal Communication III, Law 2054
+Legal Communication III, LAW 2054

-Credit hours: 2 Course frequency: Each Fall Prerequisites: Legal Communication I & II; Legal Research I & II Corequisite: Legal Research III
+Prerequisites: Legal Communication I & II; Legal Research I & II

+Corequisite: Legal Research III

 This course focuses on persuasive legal writing and oral advocacy at both the trial and appellate levels.
 The course incorporates advanced analytical skills and broadens the students' understanding of all sources of law.
 In addition to other assignments, the course requires the creation of an appellate brief and the performance of oral arguments before a mock appellate panel.